Android SDK

 INVALID_TOKENInvalid JWT.
 Maybe, it has been expired.

 FLOW_NOT_FOUNDThere is no flow with the name you passed as flowName.
-See all the possible names in GetID Dashboard, at the Flows tab.
+See all the possible names in Dashboard, at the Flows tab.

 UNSUPPORTED_SCHEMA_VERSIONIt means that the SDK version is outdated.
 Note: schemaVersion != sdkVersion.